Skip to content

 policy: create_new, create_dirs: true

 Generic file save at the project root (or wherever the caller's path context puts it).
 This is the fallback for most other situations.
-The {_index?:03} variable is zero-padded and optional — omitted on the first save, then incremented to avoid overwriting existing files.
+The {_index?:03} variable is zero-padded and optional — omitted on the first save, then 001, 002, … on collision (padded width preserved across the sequence).

 copy_external_file